rfsheffer/PyUE4Builder/README.md

 # Requirements
 * Windows machine
 * Git for windows installed and git LFS for good measure
-* Visual Studio 2015 or 2017 with unreal prerequisites
+* Visual Studio (2017, 2019, 2022.. whatever the engine version requires) with unreal prerequisites
+* Visual Studio prerequisites for C++ game development and .Net.
+See the Unreal Engine prerequisites page for the version of Unreal you are targetting.
 * Python 3+ with the click module

 # Notes